kevin-chalmers/set08103/lectures/lecture10/README.md

 Stories can be further decomposed into tasks.
 Tasks are pieces of work that can be completed by individual team members.
 Tasks also lead to the completion of a user story.

-Tasks are different from users in that they have a single owner (the person who has taken responsibility for delivering the task) and are estimated in hours rather than points.
+Tasks are different from user stories in that they have a single owner (the person who has taken responsibility for delivering the task) and are estimated in hours rather than points.
 A task should typically take a person 4-8 hours to complete.
 That is, they are big enough to be a serious piece of work, but not too big to take more than a day of work.

 Tasks may also be stand-alone (i.e., not explicitly part of a story).
 These tasks support the team or project in some way that isn't directly about delivering stories.
 For example, we may have a task related to setting up a database server.
 Creating a story for this task is redundant.